mvolkmann/blog/src/rust.md

    For example, the number value `NaN` is not equal to itself.
 1. For example, the number value `NaN` is not less than, equal to, or greater than zero.
+1. The term "receiver" refers to the value to the left of the dot.

 Here is an example of implementing some of the built-in traits for a custom struct: